mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 4. Program caching....
 5. Automatic dependency analyzing build system.....
 6. Multicompiler project building....
-7. Testing compiles and research fastest possible compilation, not comprimizing runtime performance.
+7. Testing compiles and research fastest possible compilation, not compromising runtime performance.
-8. Try doing things with tosics_util.
+8. Try doing things with tosics_util, being the 'interactive' test tool for it. i.s.o. creating wrappers for python.
 9. Link your own library, test and experiment with it.
 Likewhise (dynamicly) link any library for (almost) interactive testing.
 10. A test suite for compilers to indicate what are the shortest possible achivable compilation times.